WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/dids-in-dpki.md

 One thing is clear: if a DID isn't human-readable, **you are still going to need a human-readable identifier within a secure namespace** to find it.

 Why?
-Why can't you, for example, take the [GNUnet](https://en.wikipedia.org/wiki/GNUnet) approach and create an inconsistent decentralized world, where everyone has their own personal address book, and they somehow discover and save a non-human-readable identifier to a local, human-readable contact card?
+Why can't you, for example, take the [GNUnet](https://en.wikipedia.org/wiki/GNUnet) approach (e.g. ["linked local names"](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/blob/master/topics-and-advance-readings/linked-local-names.md)) and create an inconsistent decentralized world, where everyone has their own personal address book, and they somehow discover and save a non-human-readable identifier to a local, human-readable contact card?

 Well, they certainly *can* do that, but that is not what ***DPKI*** is about.